MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 Many factors determine how long a migration might take.
 It is not an exact science, but one of the basic rules of thumb is that it moves one file per second on average.
 If a customer has 1 million files, it will take 1 million seconds to migrate, which equates to roughly 12 days.

-The tool will migrate as fast as possible, but we also must factor in the following, which may affect performance speed:
+The tool will migrate as fast as possible, but performance can be impacted by:

-- The distribution of the data - If you have many users who own a lot of file/data these will take longer to complete.
+- The distribution of the data - If you have many users who own a large number of files, the migration will take longer to complete.
-- The temperament of both the source and destination servers (how fast they can download and upload the data).
+- The state of both the source and destination servers; how fast they can download and upload the data.
-- The size of the files (large files will migrate quicker than lots of small files, as it takes more API calls to migrate many small files).
+- The size of the files.
+Large files will migrate quicker than large number of small files, as fewer files make less API calls.
 - Time of day.
 Schedule migrations outside of standard office hours to allow more data to migrate quicker.
 Source and Destination tenants tend to be quieter when there is less daily user usage.